voliol/universal-pokemon-randomizer/README.md

  * "Local pokemon only" (fully implemented)
      restricts trainers to only using pokemon that can be caught in the wild, or their evolutionary relatives
      can be used together with type restrictions
+          * Subfeature (not implemented): Allow post-game trainers to use post-game pokemon
+          * sub-subfeature (not implemented): A special case for the Johto games, allowing Kanto trainers to use *only* Kanto pokemon

  * Starter type restrictions: (fully implemented)
      a new radio button set including the following restrictions: